 The peculiar topographical landscape, diverse culture, delicious food, incredible heritage, plethora of tourist attractions are the other delights.
 Blend of Hindu and Muslim architectural excellence, cultural heritage and many relics of the golden past will entice your senses and leave you wanting for more.

 Here is the list of 5 most famous historical sites to visit in Gujarat

 The Laxmi Vilas Palace located in Vadodara, formerly Baroda is still the residence of the royal family of Gaekwad of the Vadodara state.
 Though the rule of monarchs have ended, they have left behind treasures.
 A true gem, the magnificent palace was built by Maharaja Sayaji Rao III in 1890.
 Spread over 500 acres, the palace grounds of Laxmi Vilas Palace is one of the top historical places of Gujarat.

 The beautiful palace is reputed to have been the largest private dwelling built till date, and is four times the size of Buckingham Palace.
 The Darbar Hall of the estate is available on rent for movie shooting and music concerts.

-Indo-Saracenic Revival architecture, Venetian mosaic floor, Belgium stained glass windows, private railway in the palace complex, zoo inhabited by crocodiles, golf course, museum, etc. are the top attractions of Laxmi Vilas Palace in Baroda.
+Indo-Saracenic Revival architecture, Venetian mosaic floor, Belgium stained glass windows, a private railway in the palace complex, a zoo inhabited by crocodiles, a golf course, a museum, etc. are the top attractions of Laxmi Vilas Palace in Baroda.

 Entry Timings: 9:30 AM – 5:00 PM (Palace and museum), all days of the week except Monday.